-Volunteering project in EU guidelines – a must read for every to-be a volunteer and anyone who is considering becoming one.
+Volunteering within EU – guidelines – a must read for every to-be a volunteer.

 Before you leave for volunteering or before you decide to apply to an volunteering project, please, consider this information as something that might allow you to feel more secure and see yourself as a partner in a volunteering project.

-Yet, Erasmus+ and European Solidarity Corps are only two forms or opportunities to provide volunteering services in the world, and more specifically in the European Union.
+European Solidarity Corps is only one form of opportunities to provide volunteering services in the world, and more specifically in the European Union.

 If you don’t comply with those principles and guidelines, it is better to consider other options, too.

 We are sure you can find the best project that fits your goals for growth and need to contribute.